- Comet Plus features high-quality off board PSU

 There is also AES/EBU XLR digital input and SPDIF on a BNC connector which supports playback up 24/192 kHz, the Toslink input supports up to 24/96 kHz.

 There are both single ended RCA outputs and XLR outputs and as mentioned above a 1/4 inch headphone output as well.

-The Exonet connections you can see on the rear panel are a specific Exogal connection designed to connect to the brilliant Ion Power Amplifier (more on that to come!)
+The Exonet connections you can see on the rear panel are a specific Exogal connection designed to connect to the brilliant Ion Power Amplifier.